JSON Encoder/Decoder

 Is encoding the same as encryption?

-No. Encoding is about data format and safety (making sure special chars don't break code).
-Encryption is about security (scrambling data so it can't be read).
+No. Encoding is about data format and safety.
+Encryption is about security (scrambling data so it cannot be read).
 Encoded data is easily readable by anyone.

 Can I restore the original object?

 Yes.
-Use the "Decode" function.
-If it was encoded multiple times, you might need to decode it multiple times until you get the clean JSON object back.
+Use the Decode function.
+If it was encoded multiple times, you might need to decode it multiple times.

 Related Tools